kristine-kiki/Django_recipes_blog/README.md

 ### Bugs and fixes
 <li>Comments didn`t show up after Admin approved them.
 I add status field ('approved', 'pending', 'rejected').Updated logic in views and templates, to show just approved comments.
 <li>The pop-up windows were not displaying correctly when the user wanted to delete a recipe.
 I added JavaScript to the base.html file to handle the pop-up functionality and used SweetAlert2 for better styling and UX
 <li>Recipes were visible in the blog even when their status was pending and they hadn't been approved by the admin.
-I added a status field to track approval, updated the approval logic, and updated views and templates to show only approved recipes.
+I added a status field to track approval, updated the approval logic, and updated views and templates to show only approved recipes.</li>
-<li>At the end of the project background image were not displayed correctly. i veryfied the correct path, ensured the image were in the correct directorie, and ran collectstatic command to gather static files.Cleared browsing data.<li>
+<li>At the end of the project background image were not displayed correctly. i veryfied the correct path, ensured the image were in the correct directorie, and ran collectstatic command to gather static files.Cleared browsing data.</li>
 <li>Many bugs were resolved using Django's debug mode.
 This feature made it easy to identify the causes of errors and address them.
-For more complex issues, I could quickly find solutions by searching for the exact error messages.<li>
+For more complex issues, I could quickly find solutions by searching for the exact error messages.</li>

 ## Cloning This Project
 To create a clone, follow these steps:<br>
-<li>Log in to GitHub and navigate to the repository.</li><br>
+<li>Log in to GitHub and navigate to the repository.</li>
-<li>Click on the "Code" button.</li><br>
+<li>Click on the "Code" button.</li>
-<li>Select "Open with GitHub Desktop" and follow the prompts in the GitHub Desktop Application, or follow GitHub's instructions for cloning the repository using other methods.</li><br>
+<li>Select "Open with GitHub Desktop" and follow the prompts in the GitHub Desktop Application, or follow GitHub's instructions for cloning the repository using other methods.</li>

 ### Working with Your Local Clone
-<li>Install the requirements from "requirements.txt" using pip install.</li><br>
+<li>Install the requirements from "requirements.txt" using pip install.</li>

-<li>Build a new database with the commands python3 manage.py makemigrations and python3 manage.py migrate.</li><br>
+<li>Build a new database with the commands python3 manage.py makemigrations and python3 manage.py migrate.</li>
-<li>Create a new superuser by running python3 manage.py createsuperuser and follow the prompts.</li><br>
+<li>Create a new superuser by running python3 manage.py createsuperuser and follow the prompts.</li>
-<li>Start the Django application using python3 manage.py runserver.</li><br>
+<li>Start the Django application using python3 manage.py runserver.</li>
-<li>Log in using your superuser credentials by appending /admin to the URL.</li><br>
+<li>Log in using your superuser credentials by appending /admin to the URL.</li>
-<li>From the admin panel, you can easily create, read, update, and delete records, including recipes, users, and email lists.</li><br>
+<li>From the admin panel, you can easily create, read, update, and delete records, including recipes, users, and email lists.</li>

 ## Deployment
 The project was initially created in Gitpod and deployed on Heroku.
 Afterward, the project was migrated to VS Code for further development and maintenance.<br>